 I’ve been trying to learn English since I realised that languages were my ticket to the world.
-It wasn’t until 2000 that I went abroad for the first time to really live the language.
-I was 21 and my thirst for learning a new language was taking me all the way to the US.
-I arrived in New York and using my broken English, I made it through passport control, answering all their questions and convincing them that I was not there to do anything naughty.
+It was 2000 when I moved abroad to really live the language; I was 21 and my thirst for learning a new idiom was taking me across the Pond for the first time.
+I arrived in New York and using my broken English, I made it through passport control, answering all their questions and convincing them that I wasn’t there to do anything naughty.
 I remember I was so terrified of being sent back because of my inability to communicate in proper English.
-But actually, my English was good enough, even when two policemen stopped me right before stepping out of the airport.
-I don’t know if it’s because of their strong New York accent or my little English, but I couldn’t make a word of what they were talking about.
+At the time, I wasn’t yet confident enough to know that my English was already as good as to get me through two policemen who stopped me right before stepping out of the airport.
+I don’t know if it’s because of their strong New York accent or my weak listening skills; either way, I couldn’t make a word of what they were talking about.
 All along I was thinking: “There you go!
 They’re going to handcuff me right here, throw me in a jail where I’ll be made the target of everybody else before being shipped back to Rome”.

-Whatever the emotion and whatever the reason, learning a new language, that is always the key to unlocking potential of your brain that you wouldn’t be aware of otherwise.
-You’ll be surprised at yourself for switching from a language to the other like this, or for using a grammar structure so complicated and so deeply different from that of your native language.
-You’ll be travelling on a bus, day dreaming in your thoughts and then you’ll smile the moment you realise that you were having those thoughts in another language.
+Whatever the emotion and whatever the reason, learning a new language is always the key to unlocking potential of your brain that you wouldn’t be aware of otherwise.
+You’ll be surprised at yourself for switching from a language to the other in the blink of an eye, or for using a grammar structure so complicated and so deeply different from that of your native language.
+You’ll be travelling on a bus, daydreaming in your thoughts and then you’ll smile the moment you realise that you were having those thoughts in another language.

 Let’s put it this way: with a new language it comes a new persona; it’s like interpreting a new version of your own self, but still being yourself.
 I reckon that’s the beauty of languages: they open your mind, they bring people together, and they let you see the world with different eyes.